Diocese of San Cristóbal de La Laguna: Nowadays

 The current bishop, 13th of the Diocese of San Cristóbal de La Laguna is Monsignor Eloy Alberto Santiago.
 The diocese has about 892,000 baptized in 2014.
 It is also the Canarian diocese has both more priests (255), as permanent deacons (6) and parishes (312).

+On June 12, 2026, the diocese received a visit from Pope Leo XIV, who visited the island of Tenerife during his apostolic visit to Spain.
+This was the first visit by a pontiff to the Canary Islands.
+The Pope toured the cities of San Cristóbal de La Laguna (the episcopal capital) and Santa Cruz de Tenerife (the island's capital).

 Chronology

 Chronology since the creation of the Diocese until today: